Photo of Edwin A Stevens building

-The Charles V. Schaefer, Jr. School of Engineering and Science
+About the Charles V. Schaefer, Jr. School of Engineering and Science

 We're training the next generation of leaders in technology and applied sciences.

-The Schaefer School educates and empowers tomorrow’s technological innovators and leaders with strong fundamentals, broad-based knowledge, critical thinking skills, and global perspectives.
 Our collaborative community of engineers and scientists discover new knowledge and advance research frontiers through creativity and innovation.
 Our graduates impact society through technical and leadership services in professional organizations and the public and private sectors.

 It is my great honor and privilege to lead the Schaefer School of Engineering and Science.
 With the tremendous talent at Stevens, rich history in technology innovation, geographical proximity to leaders in industry and academia, and the school's upward trajectory, I am confident that we will establish wide collaborations on all levels and move our school to a new level of excellence.
 Together, we will build a world-class, prominent school of engineering and science.

-About Dean Zu
+Meet Dean Jean Zu

 Photo of Dean Jean ZuJean Zu, Lore E. Feiler Professor and Dean of the Charles V. Schaefer, Jr. School of Engineering and Science